-Many studies have shown the beneficial effects that melatonin supplementation has on a number of sleep disorders.
+Many studies have shown the beneficial effects that melatonin supplementation has on a number of sleep disorders and sleep problems.
 The supplement has proven to be effective for relieving sleeplessness caused by insomnia, sleep-related breathing disorders (SBDs), central disorders of hypersomnolence, circadian rhythm sleep-wake disorders (CRSWDs), and parasomnias.
 The sleeplessness caused by these disorders is able to be relieved without physical dependence, addiction, or other significant adverse reactions when treated with melatonin.

 There is not enough solid research published to truly support pregnant women supplementing with melatonin.

 Melatonin supplements are relatively inexpensive, and there are so many different brands that carry their own version.
 The two main kinds of melatonin supplement formulas are controlled-release and fast-release.
 While a controlled-release formula more closely resembles our natural melatonin cycles, there is some concern among researchers that maintaining high melatonin levels in our bodies for a longer period of time may actually be physiologically unsafe.
 This speculation is linked to the role melatonin has on metabolism, circadian rhythm, and cell restoration.
 One study explains that even 3-5 milligrams of fast-release melatonin may leave you with melatonin levels above physiological range throughout the night.
 This is of greater concern if you are taking a melatonin supplement every night.